seenakhan/ContosoTraders/demo-scripts/low-code-development/technical-walkthrough.md

 Let’s walkthrough the workflow named “Adaptiveworkflow1”.
 Here the requirement is when a business user trying to update the price of any product, it should automate an approval request to a Teams Channel and the stakeholder can approve it.
 To build the workflow Power automate tool has been used.

 1. An instant cloud workflow has been created.
+This is the structure of the workflow.

    ![TApp5](images/TApp5.png)

-In this workflow three variables initialized with values submitted by, submitted on and an update T-SQL query respectively.
+In this workflow three variables named SubmittedBy, SubmittedOn and  Qry initialized with values.
+SubmittedBy stores the user name who sent the approval.
+SubmittedOn stores the date and time of the approval sent and Qry stores the Update T-SQL query.

    ![TApp13](images/TApp6.png)